 During the emergency period beginning 3/7/2020, OMH is relaxing current time requirements for MH Clinics to allow for billing flexibility under State regulations and to conform with American Medical Association time standards.
+Additionally, effective January 1, 2021, the Commissioner has temporarily waived the regulatory time requirements for School-Based Psychotherapy-Family and School-Based-Group and replaced with reduced minimum time thresholds.
 Below is a chart of affected OMH-licensed clinic services, procedure codes, original clinic regulatory time frames and the temporary time frames that may be used during the emergency period.
 Clinic services not shown in the chart below remain unchanged.

-Clinic Service CPT Codes Original minimum time Temporary Time Reduction/Rounding Allowance Initial Assessment Diagnostic & Treatment Plan 90791 45 minutes No MinimumTime Initial Assessment Diagnostic & Treatment Plan with Medical Services 90792 45 minutes No MinimumTime Office Visit - New Patient 99201 15 minutes 10 minutes Office Visit - Established Patient 99212 15 minutes 10 minutes Psychiatric Assessment - Add on with Office Visit 90833 30 minutes 16-37 minutes Psychiatric Assessment - Add on with Office Visit 90836 45 minutes 38-52 minutes Psychotherapy 90832 30 minutes 16-37 minutes Psychotherapy 90834 45 minutes 38-52 minutes Psychotherapy - Family&Client 90847 60 minutes 50 minutes Only clinic procedures with time changes are shown.
-Clinic procedures not listed remain unchanged
+Clinic Service CPT Code Original Minimum Time Temporary Time Reduction/Rounding Allowance Initial Assessment Diagnostic & Treatment Plan 90791 45 minutes No Minimum Time Initial Assessment Diagnostic & Treatment Plan with Medical Services 90792 45 minutes No Minimum Time Office Visit - Established Patient 99212 15 minutes 10 minutes Psychiatric Assessment - Add on with Office Visit 90833 30 minutes 16-37 minutes Psychiatric Assessment - Add on with Office Visit 90836 45 minutes 38-52 minutes Psychotherapy 90832 30 minutes 16-37 minutes Psychotherapy 90834 45 minutes 38-52 minutes Psychotherapy - Family & Client 90847 60 minutes 50 minutes School Based - Group 90853 40 minutes 15 minutes School Based Psychotherapy - Family 90846 30 minutes 16-37 minutes CPT code 99201 has been discontinued.
+Rule allowing a maximum of three initial assessments per episode of care remai ns in effect.